WUFAZA/First-Game-App-Snake-App-/README.md

 Contributions are welcome!
 If you have ideas or improvements, feel free to open an issue or submit a pull request.

 ## License
-[Specify the license under which your code is shared.]
+This project is a casual learning project and is shared as-is.
+Feel free to use or modify the code for personal or educational purposes.
+No formal license is applied.